LifnaJos/Design-Analysis-of-Algorithm-Lab/Experiments/Lab-2:MergeSort.md

 | 100000             |    |   |  |  |
 | 100000             |    |   |  |  |

-- Task - 5 : Plot the graph based on the populated table generated
+- Task - 5 : Plot the graph with N on the X-axis and T(n) on the Y-axis

 # Output :
 // Attach the Output